Mola (fish): Description

-They are clumsy swimmers, waggling their large dorsal and anal fins to move, and steering with their clavus.
-Their food of choice is jellyfish, though they will eat small fish and huge amounts of zooplankton and algae, as well.
+Molas are relatively poor swimmers, waggling their large dorsal and anal fins to move, and steering with their clavus.
+Their food of choice is jellyfish, though they will eat small fish and large amounts of zooplankton and algae as well.
 They are harmless to people, but can be very curious and will often approach divers.

-Their population is considered vulnerable, as they frequently are snagged in drift gill nets and can suffocate on sea trash, like plastic bags (which resemble jellyfish, their main food source).
+Their population is considered vulnerable, as they are frequently snagged in drift gill nets and can suffocate on plastic bags, which resemble jellyfish, their main food source.

+They breed by producing around 300 million eggs directly into the ocean, which are externally fertilized by sperm into the water column.

+Taxonomy

+In 1766, Joseph Kölreuter published a fish name Mola but did not treat it as a Linnaean genus (i.e. not binomial), so the name is invalid under the rules of the ICZN.
+The first author who used the name Mola as a valid genus was Johann Heinrich Linck the Younger in 1790.
+Mola is therefore the oldest available name, with Tetraodon mola Linnaeus, 1758 as its type species.

 Species

-There are currently 3 recognized species in this genus:
+There are currently 3 recognized extant species in this genus: